TypiCMS/Base/README.md

 ### Pages

-Pages are nestable with drag and drop, on drop, URIs are generated and saved in the database.
+Pages are nestable with a drag and drop, on drop, URIs are generated and saved in the database.
 Each translation of a page has its own route.
 A page can be linked to a module.
 A page can have multiple sections.